prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </em>
 </td>
 <td>
-<p>Represents whether any actions on the underlying managed objects are
+<p>paused represents whether any actions on the underlying managed objects are
 being performed.
 Only delete actions will be performed.</p>
 </td>
 </tr>